Satoshi-Blockchain/Bitcoin/README.md

 The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Bitcoin Core.
+[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Blockchain Core.

-The https://github.com/bitcoin-core/gui repository is used exclusively for the development of the GUI.
+The https://github.com/blockchain-core/gui repository is used exclusively for the development of the GUI.
 Its master branch is identical in all monotree repositories.
 Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.